-$$[\{(X + T) \times Y\} - V] \times W$$
+$[\{(X + T) \times Y\} - V] \times W$

-- T = Hydro's average fuel contract premium or (discount) (\$US/bbl) for the following July to June - V = average Test Year Cost of Service cost of No. 6 Fuel (\$Can /bbl.) - W = the number of barrels of No. 6 fuel forecast to be consumed at the Holyrood Generating Station for the Test Year. - X = the average of the March month-end PIRA Energy Group average monthly forecast for No. 6 fuel prices at New York Harbour for July to December of the current year and for the January to June period of the subsequent year. - $Y = the \ monthly \ average \ of the \ \$Cdn \ / \ \$US \ Bank \ of \ Canada \ Exchange \ Rate \ for \ the \ month \ of \ March$
+- T = Hydro's average fuel contract premium or (discount) (\$US/bbl) for the following July to June - V = average Test Year Cost of Service cost of No. 6 Fuel (\$Can /bbl.) - W = the number of barrels of No. 6 fuel forecast to be consumed at the Holyrood Generating Station for the Test Year, or an alternate forecast number of barrels as approved by the Board. - X = the average of the March month-end PIRA Energy Group average monthly forecast for No. 6 fuel prices at New York Harbour for July to December of the current year and for the January to June period of the subsequent year. - Y = the monthly average of the \$Cdn / \$US Bank of Canada Exchange Rate for the month of March

-The Newfoundland Power customer allocation of the forecast fuel price change will be based on 12 months-to-date kWh as of the end of March and is the ratio of Newfoundland Power Firm and Firmed-Up Secondary invoiced energy to the total of: Utility Firm and Firmed-Up Secondary invoiced energy, Industrial Firm invoiced energy, and Rural Island Interconnected bulk transmission energy.
+The Newfoundland Power customer allocation of the forecast fuel price change will be based on 12 months-to-date kWh as of the end of March and is the ratio of Newfoundland Power Firm and Firmed-Up Secondary invoiced energy to the total of: Utility Firm and Firmed-Up Secondary invoiced energy, and Rural Island Interconnected bulk transmission energy.